IT Governance and Version Control: What You Need to Know

 Not to mention these processes can open the door for cyberattacks.
 Security breaches — resulting in stolen source code, data corruption, or ransomware — of course, come at a high cost.

-Better Risk Management With the Right VCS
+Governance and Control With the Right VCS

 The first step towards compliance is securing your VCS.
 For most version control systems, this means implementing firewalls.
 With a VCS deployed in a cloud — like Amazon Web Services (AWS) — you control access via security groups and access control lists (ACLs).